Posted by Navah on Oct 8, 2017 in The Appointed Times of YHVH

 Read More »

-Posted by on Jul 22, 2017 in The Appointed Times of YHVH
+Posted by Navah on Jul 22, 2017 in The Appointed Times of YHVH

 Ten days after the Day of the Trumpets, Yom Teruah, another appointed time of YHVH is set apart.
-This day known as the Day of Atonement or Yom Kippur, but more properly: Yom Kippurim.
+This day is known as the Day of Atonement or Yom Kippur, but more properly: Yom Kippurim.
 It is considered in Judaism (and rightly so) the holiest, that is the most set-apart day of the year.
-Why this day is given such a high status by the Rabbis, we will study in this article, but first let us keep on reading from Leviticus 23.
-These are the appointed times of Yehovah, set-apart...
+Why this day is given such a high status by the Rabbis, we will study in this article to which we now turn.
+These are the appointed times of Yehovah, set-apart gatherings which you are to...

 Read More »

-Posted by on Jul 16, 2017 in The Appointed Times of YHVH
+Posted by Navah on Jul 16, 2017 in The Appointed Times of YHVH

-Every appointed time of YHVH is a footstep of the Messiah closer to the Creator.
+Every appointed time of YHVH is a footstep of the Messiah that leads His people closer to Him.
 Every appointed time of YHVH is also a set-apart rehearsal for us.
 And so is the Day of Trumpets.
 As we walk in the footsteps of the Messiah, beginning with the sacrifice of the Pesach lamb in the spring, we rehearse all appointed times of YHVH and all events that will take place in their own time.
-And when there is a rehearsal, a real event will come—the Messiah of YHVH is coming back to the...
+And when there is a rehearsal, a real event is coming.
+If we do not see Mashiach in...

 Read More »

-Posted by on Jul 4, 2017 in The Appointed Times of YHVH
+Posted by Navah on Jul 4, 2017 in The Appointed Times of YHVH

-The Torah does not associate the Day of Trumpets, Yom Teruah, with any particular event, nor does it give any reason why this appointed time is constituted.
-In the Rabbinic tradition it is known as “Rosh HaShanah”, the time of the beginning of a new year, literally “head of the year”.
-But the truth of the matter is that the Torah makes no mentioning at all of the first day of the seventh month as being the head of the year.
-Is Yom Teruah, the Day of Trumpets,...
+The Torah does not associate the Day of Trumpets, Yom Teruah, with any particular historic event, nor does it give any reason why this appointed time is constituted in the first place.
+In the Rabbinic tradition Yom Teruah is known as “Rosh HaShanah”, which literally means “head of the year” or the time of the beginning of a new year.
+But the truth of the matter is that the Torah makes no mentioning at all of the first day of the seventh month as being the head...

 Read More »

-Posted by on May 13, 2017 in The Appointed Times of YHVH
+Posted by Navah on May 13, 2017 in The Appointed Times of YHVH

 The work of the blood of the Covenant of YHVH is not truly explained in the Torah.
 Hence, the Festival of Weeks, Chag Shavuot, is not truly understood in its full context, either.
 And why was there any need for blood in the Covenant?
 What is the Covenant not called “Covenant of salt”?
 The answer to this question is coming out from the mouth of Yeshua the Messiah who is telling us that the cup of redemption, which represents the blood of the Passover lambs,...